maksimryndin/distributed-book/src/introduction/overview.md

 ### Why we need make our software distributed?

-At least, to make it scalable and fault-tolerant at cost of increased complexity and managing effort.
+At least, to make it scalable and fault-tolerant at cost of an increased complexity and managing effort.

 [^note]: [Re: prototypes vs classes was: Re: Sun's HotSpot](http://wiki.c2.com/?AlanKayOnMessaging)